watsang/masterthesis-2014-2015/Literature_research/README.md

 ## Alpha- and Beta diversity

 [Commentary: do we have a consistent terminology for species diversity? we are on the way.](http://www.ncbi.nlm.nih.gov/pubmed/21938639) addresses the issues with this terminology.
-Personally I would avoid using beta-diversity as much as possible.
+Personally I would avoid using beta-diversity altogether.

 ## True diversity
-[Diversity and Evenness](http://www.esajournals.org/doi/abs/10.2307/1934352) -- Hill proposes true diversity, or the effective number of types.

 [Partitioning diversity into independent alpha and beta components](http://www.esajournals.org/doi/abs/10.1890/06-1736.1) - points out the issues beta-diversity and why Hill's work could solve some issues.

 ## Similarity-sensitive diversity